 Our parents and carers

 Our safe and secure Covid-19 Risk Assessment has helped us to identify how we are seeking to keep you in the loop with any health and safety updates.
 We ask parents or carers consider restricting to one for drop-off and pick up.

 Our commitment to the wellbeing and happiness of all children in our care means that we want to look after them in the safest possible way.
 Like our little ones, only workers who are symptom-free are going to work.
 All colleagues are aware of the hygiene expectations in the setting.

-Non-essential visits to Pre-School are being put on hold.
-With essential visits and prospective parents visits being arranged outside of opening hours.
+Non-essential visits to Pre-School are being kept to a minimum, with essential visits and prospective parents visits being arranged outside of opening hours.

 What happens if we have a suspected case of COVID-19

 Of any child or staff member starts to show symptoms at nursery, we will act quickly to make sure they and everyone around them are safe.